Virginia National Guard

 DELMARVA - Delmarva’s three state’s National Guards have been activated to assist with the response to back-to-back powerful hurricanes impacting our southern neighbors.

-After already reeling from Hurricane Helene, Florida is now bracing for Hurricane Milton’s arrival not even two weeks later.
-Milton is expected to make landfall on the western coast of Florida Wednesday night into Thursday morning.
+After already reeling from Hurricane Helene, Florida is now recovering from Hurricane Milton’s arrival not even two weeks later.
+Milton made landfall on the western coast of Florida late Wednesday night.

-The storm surge alone from Hurricane Milton may cause catastrophic damage to some areas in the storm’s path, especially parts of Florida’s gulf coast already susceptible to storm surge.
-Severe wind, additional flooding from heavy rain, and tornado threats also pose considerable dangers for Floridians and their homes.
+The storm surge alone from Hurricane Milton caused significant damage to some areas in the storm’s path, especially parts of Florida’s gulf coast already susceptible to storm surge.
+Severe wind, additional flooding from heavy rain, and tornado threats also posed considerable dangers for Floridians and their homes.

 To assist with the expected damage, both Delaware and Virginia have mobilized their National Guards to head south.